mathorita/PicPay-API/README.md

 - Integration with external authorization service
 - Notification to external service after a transaction
 - Automated tests using `pytest` and `APIClient`
+- JWT Protection
+- IsSender and IsUser permissions (only owner can see the personal informations)
+- DockerFile created

 ---